 - The course/clerkship director, department chair and Associate Dean for Faculty Affairs are asked to address the incident with the responsible person.
 Interventions may range from feedback to formal remediation or exclusion from student teaching depending on the nature of the incident and whether it is an initial or repeat occurrence.
 In case of repeat occurrence of mistreatment, the responsible person will be excluded from medical student teaching for 3 to 6 months pending formal remediation and re-assessment of readiness to teach medical students.
 The duration of time that the responsible person is excluded from medical student teaching will be determined in consultation between OSAC, the department leadership and the Associate Dean for Faculty Affairs and will be based on the severity of the incident(s).
-The form of remediation offered will be deferred to the department in which the responsible individual is employed in consultation with the Associate Dean for Faculty Affairs.
-Repeated incidents of mistreatment after remediation may lead to indefinite removal from medical student teaching. - The course/clerkship director, department chair and/or Associate Dean for Faculty Affairs will subsequently communicate back to the OSAC dean regarding the intervention(s) they took and their outcome. - When the student who filed the mistreatment report is known (and interested), the OSAC dean will share that an intervention was taken.
+The form of remediation offered will be deferred to the department in which the responsible individual is employed in consultation may lead to indefinite removal from medical student teaching. - The course/clerkship director, department chair and/or Associate Dean for Faculty Affairs will subsequently communicate back to the OSAC dean regarding the intervention(s) they took and their outcome. - When the student who filed the mistreatment report is known (and interested), the OSAC dean will share that an intervention was taken.